 The System's financial statements are prepared using the cash basis of accounting, except for accruals of interest income.
 Plan member contributions are recognized in the period in which the contributions are made.
 Benefits and refunds are recognized when paid.
 The pension benefit obligation is a standardized disclosure measure of the present value of pension benefits.
 This pension valuation method reflects the present value of estimated pension benefits that will be paid in future years as a result of employee services performed to date and is adjusted for the effect of projected salary increases.
 There are no actuarial valuations performed on individual school districts.
-The System has an under-funded pension benefit obligation as determined as part of the latest actuarial valuation.
+The non-funded pension benefit obligation of the System, as determined as part of the latest actuarial valuation dated June 30, 2015, is as follows: